kgateway-dev/kgateway.io/content/docs/reference/ports.md

 The following pods are updated to support mTLS:
 * **{{< reuse "docs/snippets/product-name.md" >}} pod**: Envoy and SDS sidecars are added.
 * **Gateway proxies**: SDS sidecars are added and the ConfigMap is updated for mTLS.
-* **ExtAuth**: Envoy and SDS sidecars are added.
-* **Rate-limit**: Envoy and SDS sidecars are added.

 The additional Envoy sidecar has an admin port listening on 8081 for each pod.

 ### Updated traffic flow

-The Envoy sidecar on the {{< reuse "docs/snippets/product-name.md" >}}, extauth, and rate-limit pods intercepts the inbound traffic for each pod and performs the TLS decryption before passing the traffic to the main container.
+The Envoy sidecar on the {{< reuse "docs/snippets/product-name.md" >}} intercepts the inbound traffic for each pod and performs the TLS decryption before passing the traffic to the main container.
 This process does not alter the ports that are used by the pods and services, but it does create additional ports that are used for internal communication within the pod.
 For instance, the {{< reuse "docs/snippets/product-name.md" >}} pod continues to listen on 9977 as the xDS server.
 Internally, the {{< reuse "docs/snippets/product-name.md" >}} container listens on 127.0.0.1:9999 for xDS requests.
 The Envoy sidecar in the pod accepts requests on 9977, decrypts the request, and sends it to port 9999 on the localhost for processing.